-Is It Safe To Add Vitamins To Your Breast Milk, Or Should You Stick To A Dropper?
+Is It Safe To Add Vitamins To Your Breast Milk?

 The American Academy of Pediatrics (AAP) recommended that breastfed babies start receiving vitamin D supplements in the first days after their birth.
 Similarly, after 4 months old, they recommend that exclusively breastfed babies get an iron supplement.
 You may wonder how on earth you're supposed to get those vitamins in your baby.
 I know that I don't like taking medicine, so getting it in a baby who pretty much only likes boob juice and the taste of his own feet?
 Not easy.
 Should you give it directly?
 Is it safe to add vitamins to your breast milk?